Please note this post contains affiliate links.

 - Stir in remaining brown butter and lemon juice, cooking until fragrant, about 1 minute.

-- Stir in 1/4 cup parmesan cheese.
+- Stir in 1/4 cup parmesan cheese and prosciutto.

 - Serve immediately with remaining parmesan cheese.